OpenNews/opennews-website/_posts/2025-11-20-opennews-to-build-a-butterfly.md

 OpenNews turns 15 (\!\!) in 2026\.
 That’s 15 years of stewarding a community of optimistic doers who take care of one another, challenge one another, respect one another, learn from one another, and have fun doing it.
 Stay tuned for more about how we’ll celebrate and continue our shared vision for a community of journalists who understand and leverage their power to support one another.

-\*A note on funding: I wish that renewed funds from Democracy Fund were enough, but we are on the precipice of a funding gap of $85,000 for the coming year.
+\*A note on funding: I wish that grant funds were enough, but we are on the precipice of a funding gap of $85,000 for the coming year.
 OpenNews operates with a mix of grants, consulting, and community support–that’s where you come in\!
 [Help us meet our community-driven match up to $3,000 toward our goal of $15,000.](https://opennews.networkforgood.com/)